New analysis challenges conventional wisdom about combining anonymity tools

 Argument 1: VPNs add a fourth hop, making you identifiable

-This claim suggests that using a VPN before Tor creates a unique traffic pattern (four hops instead of three) that makes you stand out on the Tor network.
+Here's the humanized version: This claim basically says that if you use a VPN before Tor, you're creating a unique traffic pattern - four hops instead of the usual three.
+And that actually makes you stand out more on the Tor network.

 The flaw: Tor's design prevents observers from determining what your connection looks like before it entered the Tor network.
 If that were possible, the fact that you're connecting from a specific ISP or country would already make you identifiable—defeating Tor's entire purpose.